ni/measurement-plugin-integration-example-python/examples/SourceAndMeasure/README.md

 ## How to run the example?

-- Use the `.venv` created by the `src\python_sequencer\pyproject.toml` file.
-  - Manually verify that all dependencies are installed correctly by reviewing the `sequence.py` file.
+- Ensure that you have the `ni-measurement-plugin-sdk-service` installed in your machine or virtual environment.
 - Execute the `sequence.py` file directly.
 - After execution, the results will be logged in `logs\` directory.